 Luckily, emotion estimation technology has come a long way.
 For example, FaceAnalysis developed by Visage Technologies estimates all basic human emotions – happiness, sadness, fear, surprise, anger, and disgust.
 Additionally, those basic emotions can be combined to detect more complex ones, such as worry or pride.
 In addition to emotion monitoring, FaceAnalysis estimates each person’s age and gender as well.
 Combining such information can help robots interact with people in a positive and effective way.

-Emotionally intelligent robots can be a valuable asset in various industries.
+Emotionally intelligent robots can be valuable assets in various industries.
 For example, they can be used as tutors for autistic children, caregivers for the elderly or mental patients in hospitals, customer service assistants in retail, and more.

 Using face recognition technology, machines can distinguish between different faces, too.
-While it comes natural to us humans, it’s all about math for machines.
-Every face has specific landmarks that can be measured, such as the distance between the eyes, the length of the jaw line, the shape of the eyebrows, and more.
+While it comes naturally to us humans, it’s all about math for machines.
+Every face has specific landmarks that can be measured, such as the distance between the eyes, the length of the jawline, the shape of the eyebrows, and more.
 Together, they create a unique faceprint that can later be compared with other people until a match is found.

 Face recognition gives robots a way to personalize interactions with people.
 It can memorize valuable information gathered during their previous interactions, such as their favorite topics or the preferred tone of communication, and use that information to personalize each interaction.
 For example, a robot that cares for the elderly can remind them to take their specific medicine, bring up their favorite topics when they seem sad, and more.